typelevel/Laika/docs/src/02-running-laika/02-library-api.md

 If you require support for file/stream IO, templating or binary output formats, the `laika-io` module expands on the core API to add this functionality:

-@:image(../img/io-api.png) {
+@:image(../img/io-api-0_18.png) {
   alt = Anatomy of the IO API
   intrinsicWidth = 602
   intrinsicHeight = 433
 }

 The blue elements of the API are identical to the pure transformer.
-The new `io` method used above becomes available with `import laika.io.implicits._`.
+The new `parallel` method used above becomes available with `import laika.io.implicits._`.

 This API introduces a dependency on `cats-effect` which is used to model the effectful computations.
 You can use it with any effect that supports the `cats-effect` type classes, like cats-IO, Monix or Zio.

-* The blocker passed in the example gives you control over which `ExecutionContext` blocking IO is performed in.

-* The call to `parallel[IO]` builds a transformer that lets you specify entire directories as input and allows to instruct the library which effect type to use (cats-IO in this example).
+The call to `parallel[IO]` builds a transformer that lets you specify entire directories as input and allows to instruct the library which effect type to use (cats-IO in this example).
 There are two more variants, `sequential`, that processes inputs sequentially as well as an overload for `parallel` that allows to specify the level of parallelism.

 Using a `Transformer` is the most convenient option when you want to go directly from the raw input format (text markup) to the final output format.
 There are also `Parser` and `Renderer` instances that only do one half of the transformation.